 Marvel at the Gorgeous Creations in Miami’s Art District

 Your Miami itinerary won’t be complete if you don’t include the Art District – Wynwood.
 And it doesn’t matter if you’re an art fan or not.
 This place will enchant you with its stunning architecture and fascinating designs – found nowhere else in the world.

-Strolling the streets of Wynwood is like discovering an open-air museum.
-Miles of Instagram-worthy murals, massive art galleries, and museums full of color await you in this district.
+Strolling the streets of Wynwood is one of our favorite free things to do in Miami.
+The district feels like an open-air museum.
+Miles of Instagram-worthy murals, massive art galleries, and museums full of color await you in the vibrant neighborhood.

 If you have to choose only one thing, opt for checking out the Wynwood Walls.
 The best part about them?
 They exhibit new paintings every single year.

 By the time you finish exploring Wynwood, you might be considering having lunch.
 Well, there’s no better place to recharge your batteries than eating at one of the many restaurants that dot the Art District.

 Tip: We strongly suspect that you won’t be able to fit in everything you want to see and do on your one-day itinerary.
 Hence, we recommend spending at least 3 days in Miami.
 And if you’re wondering where to stay in Miami, Wynwood is one of the best places to overnight.

 Get Lost in the Little Havana

 Among the most interesting facts about Miami is that more than 50% of its population are Latinos, mainly Cubans.
 No wonder they’ve built a whole district – The Little Havana.